 Winthrop | Career Opportunities : Benefits

-Winthrop-University Hospital’s Flexible Benefits Program is designed to provide comprehensive, competitive and affordable protection to meet the ongoing needs of its employees and their families.
+Winthrop-University Hospital’s Health & Welfare Benefits Program is designed to provide comprehensive, competitive, and affordable protection to meet the ongoing needs of its employees and their families.
 The Program provides employees with certain Hospital-paid benefits and optional benefits at minimal cost.
-The employees enjoy the flexibility to tailor their benefit coverage according to their requirements.
+The employees enjoy the flexibility to tailor their benefit coverage according to their needs.

 The Employee Benefit Program consists of the following benefits: